andersongomesu/ACE-dump/index.md

 </span>

 - A: Create an HTTP load balancer with a backend configuration that references an existing instance group.
-Set the health check to healthy (HTTP)
+Set the health check to healthy (HTTP).
 - B: Create an HTTP load balancer with a backend configuration that references an existing instance group.
 Define a balancing mode and set the maximum RPS to 10.
 - C: Create a managed instance group.
-Set the Autohealing health check to healthy (HTTP)
+Set the Autohealing health check to healthy (HTTP).
 - D: Create a managed instance group.
 Verify that the autoscaling setting is on.

 <details><summary><b>Answer</b></summary>